mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## Content Tag Type Definitions {#tagdefs}

-The following content tags are defined as valid content tags.They **MAY** be added to provide additional information.
-It is **RECOMMENDED** to make use of them.
+The following content tags are defined as valid content tags.

 Tags beginning with the character "x" may be used for development and testing.

+Content tags are optional.
+Providing a minimum set to allow interested parties to engage is **RECOMMENDED**.

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->
 ### fcod {#fcoddef}